 The 5 Most Eco-Friendly Places In The US

-In recent years, the environmental movement has gained momentum at an exponential rate.
+In recent years, the sustainability movement has gained momentum at an exponential rate.
 More and more people are becoming environmentally conscious, driven by their desire to live sustainably.
-There are many eco-friendly cities all over America that focus on sustainability, and that encourage cost- and energy-efficient lifestyles.
+There are many eco-friendly cities all over America that focus on sustainability and encourage cost- and energy-efficient lifestyles.

-Here are the top 5 greenest US cities (according to the Rocket Homes study):
+Here are the top 5 sustainable US cities:

 Portland has developed over 92,000 acres of green spaces in the city with a connected system of trails and parks ideal for walking and biking.
 Portland has almost 500 square feet of green space per person, thanks to green urban planning.
 Portland also has the highest rate of recycling, as well as biking to work, of any US city (as explained in this article).

-Portland has committed to meet the community’s electricity needs with renewables by the year 2035 and to move all remaining energy sources to renewable ones by 2050.
+Portland has committed to meeting the community’s electricity needs with renewables by the year 2035 and to move all remaining energy sources to renewable ones by 2050.